 CrypticRock.com – That sounds like a really fun job.
 It is a wonderful form of artistic expression.
 It is a lot different than what most would expect.
 You can make some really beautiful pieces.

-Cherie Currie – It is very gratifying for me when I can stand back and look and something I carved; to really like what I see.
+Cherie Currie – It is very gratifying for me when I can stand back and look at something I carved; to really like what I see.
 It is a dangerous job, but a very fulfilling job.
 I enjoy it as much as I do making music.
-I would like not being covered in gasoline and oil as much (laughs).
+I would like not to be covered in gasoline and oil as much (laughs).
 That is what I have chosen to do with my life, I am very happy about it.

 CrypticRock.com – Well it certainly is really a wonderful thing to do what you love .
 My last question for you is pertaining to movies.
 CrypticRock.com covers music and Horror films.
 If you are a fan of Horror films, what are some of your favorite Horror films?